 This free, self-guided event is held every third weekend in August.
 Area artists in Leicester open their studios to the public and visitors can choose their own tour stops along the scenic route.
 The tour comprises both local and visiting artists working in a variety of media including clay, fiber, jewelry, metal, glass, wood, natural materials, painting and mixed media.

 September 2 - 4, 2022

 For more than 40 years, this annual celebration of African-Caribbean food and music has filled downtown Asheville with memorable flavors and the sounds of gospel, reggae, funk and soul.
-This year's event held during Labor Day weekend will be held at The Block, Asheville's African-American district.
+This year's event held during Labor Day weekend will be held at The Block, Asheville's historic African-American district.